Service Bulletin

 Latest Update

 We have been notified that air transportation to Ascension Island & St Helena is greatly reduced.
-Unfortunately, given the location of the countries, there is no viable alternative which would arrive any earlier.
+Unfortunately, given the location of the countries, there is no viable alternative.
 Customers can continue to send mail but there will be significant delays in the delivery of all products.
 Please note that mail to the Falkland Island is not affected.
-Last flight closed on the 21st of October as planned.
-Next flight is to close on the 8th of December 2022.
-Subsequent flights are planned to close by the 22nd January 2023.
 The situation is likely to be ongoing until Airport/runway rebuilding work is complete.

 Start date: 10 December 2022